Lkruitwagen/deepsentinel/README.md

 ## Acknowledgements

 We are extremely grateful for the ongoing support of [DescartesLabs Impact Science Programme](https://www.descarteslabs.com/impact_science/) and [Microsoft AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth) programme.
-This work is also supported by Google Research Credits.
+This work is also supported by [Google Research Credits](https://edu.google.com/programs/credits/research/?modal_active=none) and also uses [Google Earth Engine](https://earthengine.google.com/).

 ## Installation